Man driving ‘Santa’s Train’ for kids charged with DUI in Tennessee

 KNOXVILLE, Tenn.
 (WATE) — A man accused of operating a motorized train for children while under the influence during a Christmas event in Tennessee was arrested over the weekend.

-Police in Tazewell say Henry Meade, 40, was operating “Santa’s Train” at the town’s Christmas Tractor Parade — i.e., driving a motorized lawn mower that he was using to pull carts full of children and their families.
+Tazewell police said Henry Meade, 40, was operating “Santa’s Train” at the town’s Christmas tractor parade.
+Meade was driving a motorized lawn mower to pul carts full of children and their families.

-On Saturday evening, visitors at the event said they saw Moore acting erratically.
-Local police officers were soon alerted to the man’s behavior, according to the Tazewell Police Department.
+Visitors at the event on Saturday evening said they saw Moore acting erratically.
+Local police officers were soon alerted to the man’s behavior, Tazewell police said.

-Officers said Meade was unsteady on his feet.
-A field sobriety test determined he was under the influence, according to an arrest narrative.
-Meade was taken into custody, and police found a syringe, meth and several other narcotics on his person.
+Officers said Meade was unsteady on his feet and that a field sobriety test determined that he was under the influence, according to an arrest narrative.
+Officers also found a syringe, methamphetamine and several other narcotics after Meade was taken into custody.

-The town’s mayor and police chief released a joint statement saying Meade was not hired by the city for the parade, but rather that vendors are independently contracted.
+The town’s mayor and police chief released a joint statement saying that Meade was not hired by the city for the parade but rather that vendors are independently contracted.

 “Despite this, the Tazewell Police Department responded swiftly to the incident, ensuring the safety of event attendees.
 The rapid action taken by our law enforcement underscores our commitment to public safety.